-Below, please find a discussion of recent developments in New Hampshire
+Below, please find a discussion of recent developments in New Hampshire and New York.

 The New Hampshire Office of the Attorney General recently has indicated that, going forward, it will interpret state campaign finance law to require certain corporations making contributions in the state to register and report as political committees.
 In the same guidance, the Attorney General’s Office noted an increased focus on enforcement surrounding campaign finance filings in general.

 Under New Hampshire law, a “political committee” includes, among others, “any organization that does not have as its major purpose to promote the success or defeat of a candidate or candidates or measure or measures but that makes expenditures that total $5,000 or more in a calendar year.”
 The Attorney General’s Office, which enforces the law, issued written guidance recently that suggested in a footnote that the Attorney General’s Office interprets this provision to require a corporation to register if it contributes at least $5,000 in the state in a calendar year.
 The Attorney General’s Office subsequently confirmed this new interpretation of the law informally by phone.

 Thus, though this law has been in place for several years and corporations have not to this point been registering, going forward corporations that contribute in New Hampshire should track their contributions towards the $5,000 per calendar year threshold and should register and report if required.